 NOTE: the forwarding court should be notified IMMEDIATELY upon the discovery that any material listed as being transmitted was not received.

-The confidentiality of certain records cannot be stressed enough.
-The following are, by statute, confidential records and as such are not available for public access:
+The confidentiality of protected records cannot be stressed enough.
+The following are, by statute, rule or order protected records and as such are not available for public access:

 Abortions for Minors